andreasbalevik/hugo-fjordapartments.com/content/_index.en.md

   - src: /images/IMG_6377.jpeg
   - src: /images/IMG_6248.jpg

-description: New, modern apartments in the heart of Balestrand — with balconies and an amazing fjord view.
-Fully furnished and ready to enjoy.
+description: Three apartments in the heart of Balestrand — with balconies and fjord views.
+Fully furnished and ready to book.

 jumbotrone:
   title: Balestrand Fjord Apartments
-  description: New, modern apartments in the heart of Balestrand — with balconies and an amazing fjord view.
-Fully furnished and ready to enjoy.
+  description: Three apartments in the heart of Balestrand — with balconies and fjord views.
+Fully furnished and ready to book.
   button:
-    text: View our apartments
+    text: View apartments
     href: /leiligheter

 ---